deenario/TGH-Token-Roulette/README.md

 A roulette created for TGH tokens to be spinned.

 ## Setup
-Start the Download all the node Dependencies using
+Download all the node Dependencies using

 ```$ npm install```